Amazon staff protest climate record and office return

 It has announced 27,000 layoffs since January and reduced investments in many areas, including pausing construction in a high-profile corporate campus near Washington, DC.

-The company has ordered office staff to work in the office at least three times per week, starting in May, saying it would improve the firm's communication and culture.
+The company, which employs more than 65,000 corporate and tech employees near its headquarters and more than 350,000 such works globally, also ordered office staff to work in the office at least three times per week, starting in May, saying it would improve the firm's communication and culture.

 Organisers said leaders were exhibiting "day 2 decision-making and taking us in the wrong direction" - a reference to a company catchphrase developed by Amazon founder Jeff Bezos, who called for "day 1" thinking focused on innovation and long-term goals.